Types of Charitable Remainder Unitrust

 4. Lead Trust

-A Charitable Remainder Lead Trust (CLT) is an irrevocable trust is designed to provide financial support to one or more charities for a period of time.
-The charity receives payments for a set period or the life of the trust,, with the remaining assets eventually going to family members or other beneficiaries after which the remaining assets go to non-charitable beneficiaries.
-It’s essentially the opposite of a Charitable Remainder Trust(CRT), where the charity receives the remainder after income payments are made to beneficiaries.
+A Charitable Remainder Lead Trust (CLT) is an irrevocable trust designed specifically to provide financial support to one or more charitable organizations over a defined period.
+During this timeframe, the charity receives payments, which can either be for a set term or for the duration of the trust’s existence.
+After this period, the remaining assets are allocated to family members or other designated beneficiaries.
+Essentially, a Lead Trust functions in opposition to a Charitable Remainder Trust (CRT), wherein the charity receives the remainder of the trust after income payments have been disbursed to beneficiaries.
+This structure creates a unique opportunity for individuals to support charitable causes while also planning for the financial future of their loved ones.